What is Huntington's disease?

 The early behavioral signs of HD include increased irritability, mood swings, obsessional thinking, depression, and/or anger.
 Over time, patients with HD may develop problems with memory, multi-tasking, and attention.
 Sometimes, these mental changes precede physical signs for years.

 HD is a progressive disease; this means that it gets worse over time, and coordination of everyday activities become harder and harder.
 Depending on the person's age, he or she may suffer with HD for up to 30 years.
-HD is not fatal, but people who have it most commonly die from infection, accidents, choking, or malnutrition.
+HD is not fatal, but people who have it most commonly die from infection, injuries related to falls, or malnutrition.